💬 WhatsApp Updates

 When should I fish a Perdigon for Yellowfish?

-When you need to get down fast in riffles, pockets, or deeper seams — or when you want a stable control fly in a two-fly rig.
+Use a Perdigon when you need to get down fast in riffles, pockets or deeper seams, or when you want a stable control fly in a two-fly rig.

 Spend a day learning river reading, bead selection and depth control on the water.